(Inclusive of all taxes)

 The Amruthotharam Kwath is an Ayurvedic formulation that is used to smooth over digestive problems & infection.
 It’s an Ayurvedic medicine for digestion problems and is made of herbs that reduce stomach discomfort and pain.
 It’s a digestive tonic Ayurvedic that helps in healing metabolic error.

 Sunthi (Zingiber officinale)

-Improper digestion impacts a person’s overall health.
+Improper digestion affects a person’s overall health.
 The nutrients in food are better absorbed only when the digestive process is good.
 Indigestion also affects one’s ability to comfortably perform everyday tasks.
-When indigestion becomes extreme it can even make a person weak and tired.
+When indigestion becomes extreme, it can even make a person weak and tired.
 Bloating and gas also make a person uncomfortable most of the time.